bchareyre/yade-mpi/doc/sphinx/user.rst

 	By giving access to python interpreter, full control of the system (including reading user's files) is possible.
 For this reason, **connection are only allowed from localhost**, not over network remotely.

 .. warning::
-	Authetication cookie is trivial to crack via bruteforce attack.
+	Authentication cookie is trivial to crack via bruteforce attack.
 Although the listener stalls for 5 seconds after every failed login attempt (and disconnects), the cookie could be guessed by trial-and-error during very long simulations on a shared computer.

 Info provider
 -------------